Counselling and Support

 Topics include best practice counselling strategies for supporting women with an unplanned pregnancy; legal aspects of pregnancy termination, including medical abortion and provision of services to minors; and evidence-based information on all pregnancy options, including referral pathways.

 Our training program includes a biennial national conference on unplanned pregnancy and abortion for health and community sector professionals.
-Our most recent conference was in August 2017 - more information about it, including presentations from many of our 40+ speakers, is available over here.

 We can also deliver guest lectures to university or other tertiary students.